-> - Get a calm doula who knows how to talk to you to calm you and knows soothing methods and comfort techniques.
+- Get a calm doula who knows how to talk calmly to you, your loved ones and the staff!
+The doula knows soothing methods and comfort techniques.

-- Dark, slow and long massage strokes, quiet.
+- Dark or dim room.
+Slow and long massage strokes; quiet.

 It’s often effective to start Pitocin at a half-dose and bring it up more slowly than a typical in-and-out schedule for a busy hospital.
 Negotiate with your doc and remind the nurses.
 Ask to speak to the doctor/midwife if the labor contractions come on too fast and hard.
 The dose can be slowed by the nurse at the provider’s instruction.